jorgebucaran/superfine/README.md

 ## Usage

 Let's walkthrough a simple example that displays the contents of a text field.
-You can [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW) to see what it looks like.
+Go ahead and [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW) to see what it looks like.

 ```js
 import { h, render } from "ultradom"